Construction Loans: Everything You Need to Know

 If you’d like to learn more about the construction loans offered by Field & Main, give us a call today.
 We are a community-based lender that has worked with numerous families in your area to help them create their dream homes.
 Our friendly, knowledgeable staff is waiting to talk with you about your plans for building your dream home.

 Give us a call at (888) 831-1500, email us at service@fieldandmain.com, or “chat” us in our mobile app or online banking.
+You can also visit a banking center near you in Central Kentucky, Western Kentucky or Southern Indiana.

 Related Articles